DesignInTheBlack/Elevate/README.md

 #### 3. Syntax Mapping Rule Creation

-Mapping rules allow for you to extend Elevate to better fit your use case or to model your design system's syntax in a way that is consistent, maintainable, and appropriate to the product you are creating.
+Mapping new rules allows for you to extend Elevate to better fit your use case or to model your design system's syntax in a way that is consistent, maintainable, and appropriate to the product you are creating.
 You are essentially defining an intermediary token type that can be used in place of a design token type.
 <br>
 Elevate suggests reading this section with care as it is a critical aspect of Elevate's design philosophy and architecture.